 #Emptying Trash in Safe Mode

 Safe Mode disables login items, non-essential system extensions, and most background processes, which often releases files that were locked by running apps.
-Shut down your Mac completely before proceeding with the steps below, because Safe Mode requires a fresh boot to activate properly and won’t work from a simple restart in some macOS versions.
+Shut down your Mac completely before proceeding, because Safe Mode requires a fresh boot and won’t activate from a simple restart on Apple Silicon.

 Apple Silicon Macs (M1/M2/M3/M4): Hold the power button until “Loading startup options” appears.
 Select your startup disk, hold Shift, and click “Continue in Safe Mode.”